CLEW Guide – Croatia caught between LNG ambitions and abundant untapped renewable energy potential

 - In 2021, approximated domestic greenhouse gas (GHG) emissions in Croatia were 23.3 MtCO2-eq, 2.1 percent lower compared to 2020 and 5.6 percent below pre-pandemic levels.
 Overall, net domestic emissions, including the land use, land use change and forestry (LULUCF) sector, were 41.9 percent lower than in 1990.

-- Croatia’s 2030 National Energy and Climate Plan aims at a 36.4 percent share of renewable energy by 2030 and a 45 percent drop in emissions.
-The plan is currently being updated with new targets.
+- Croatia’s revised 2030 National Energy and Climate Plan aims to reach a 42.5 percent share of renewable energy by 2030 and a 62 percent drop in emissions within the European Emissions Trading Scheme (ETS).

 - Croatia is among the EU member states highly vulnerable to climate risks.
 Nearly a quarter of the economy is based on sectors potentially vulnerable to climate change and extreme weather, including agriculture and tourism.